Set up LEMP (Linux, Nginx, MySQL, PHP) in Ubuntu Linux

 • Adjusting The Firewall

 To configure ufw to allow Nginx connections, it's important to find a balance between security and traffic requirements.
-If your server isn't set up with SSL, you'll need to allow HTTP traffic.
+If your server isn't set up with SSL, you must allow HTTP traffic.
 To do this, enable connections on port

 To verify your Nginx installation, navigate to http://your-server-ip your web browser.
 If the installation is successful, you will be greeted by the Nginx test page.